hueper/angularslice/README.md

 ## Develop

-  To start hack on the site, just run `npm start`.
+  To start hack on the site, just run `docker-compose create`.

 ## Deploy